crazylab/fake-rest-server/README.md

 > http://localhost:3012/test

 ##### Remove Endpoint
-It is always a good practice to remove the the configured endpoint in the `teardown` method of your test.
+It is always a good practice to remove the the configured endpoint in the "teardown" part of your test.

 You can remove the previously added `404` example configuration by sending a `POST` request to `http://localhost:3012/__remove` with the same configuration json:
 ```json